Master’s students in Psychology with a:

-Only open to Master’s and Research Master’s students from Psychology.
-A basic understanding of the concepts underlying multiple regression analysis is recommended.
+- Basic understanding of the concepts underlying multiple regression analysis

 In empirical research we often have nested data.
 Examples of nested data are when we have measurements of children from different classes or school, and measurements of employees in firms.
 One important class of nested data is longitudinal data, where there are measurements at different time points nested within an individual.

 Nested data create dependent observations, i.e. children in one class are more alike than children from different classes or measurements of one subject are more alike than measurements of different subjects.
 The statistical analysis needs to take into account this dependency.
 Two classes of regression models exist that deal with this dependency: the first class ignores the dependency when etsimating the regression weights but adjusts standard errors to obtain valid inference; the second class include includes specific parameters in the regression model that account for the dependency.
 The latter model is the so-called multilevel regression model.

 In this course these two types of regression models will be introduced and explained in much detail.

 - Learns to distinguish between nested and non-nested data

 - Understands the bootstrap and knows how to use it in longitudinal data analysis